MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-iis-winrm.md

 Install the [IIS Web App Deployment Using WinRM](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.iiswebapp) extension from Visual Studio Marketplace in Azure Pipelines or TFS.

-## Define and test your CD release process
+## Define and test your CD release pipeline

-Continuous deployment (CD) means starting an automated release process whenever a new successful build is available.
-Your CD release process picks up the artifacts published by your CI build and then deploys them to your IIS servers.
+Continuous deployment (CD) means starting an automated release pipeline whenever a new successful build is available.
+Your CD release pipeline picks up the artifacts published by your CI build and then deploys them to your IIS servers.

 1. Do one of the following: